 About National Pan-Hellenic Council

-The National Pan-Hellenic Council (NPHC) at UTA was formed in the mid 1990's as more and more of the "Divine Nine" organizations solidified their presence on campus.
-Currently, UTA is home to 6 of the 9 NPHC organizations.
-Today, the primary purpose and focus of member organizations remains community awareness and action through educational, economic, and cultural service activities.
-The individual member is also expected to align with a graduate/alumni chapter, following graduation from college to perpetuate the purpose of the council.
+The National Pan-Hellenic Council (NPHC) at UTA is home to 7 of the 9 NPHC “Divine Nine” organizations.
+The primary purpose of the council is to create opportunities to focus on community awareness and action through educational, economic, and cultural service activities.
+The individual member is also expected to align with a graduate/alumni chapter following graduation from college to perpetuate the purpose of the council.

 How to Join